Adding Cars to GTA 3 & Vice City

 car.col: Collision Model

-2. A list at the top shows the names of the .col files it contains.
+gta\models\coll\vehicles.colfile.
+It may take a while to load. - A list at the top shows the names of the

-3. Find the entry in that list whose name matches the new car.col file.
+.colfiles it contains. - Find the entry in that list whose name matches the new

-5. Import the new car.col file.
-Confirm any windows which pop up.
+car.colfile.
+Confirm any windows which pop up. - Save the

 The new collision model has now been installed.
 You can test the car in-game again.
 If it doesn’t work, there might be more files to install.